cfpb/capital-framework/CONTRIBUTING.md

 1. `git clone git@github.com:cfpb/capital-framework.git`
 1. `cd capital-framework`
 1. `yarn` to install dependencies and set up [workspaces](https://yarnpkg.com/lang/en/docs/workspaces/)
-1. `git checkout -b button-fix`
+1. `git checkout -b button-fix` to create a new branch for your changes.
-1. [Link](https://yarnpkg.com/lang/en/docs/cli/link/) cf-buttons to a live project to test any modifications.
-For example, with [cfgov-refresh](https://github.com/cfpb/cfgov-refresh):
-    1. `cd ~/wherever/capital-framework/packages/cf-buttons/ && yarn link`
-    1. `cd ~/wherever/cfgov-refresh/ && yarn link cf-buttons`
-    1. You can verify it is linked by viewing all symlinks in the `cfgov-refresh/node_modules/` directory: `ls -l node_modules/ | grep ^l`
-    1. Pro-Tip: Run `yarn run cf-link` to automatically execute `yarn link` in every component directory.
 1. Edit file(s) in `/packages/cf-buttons/` however you want.
+1. `yarn run cf-link` to [link](https://yarnpkg.com/lang/en/docs/cli/link/) your local CF components.
+1. `cd ~/wherever/cfgov-refresh/` to navigate to another project where you'd like to test your buttons changes (in this case, cfgov-refresh).
+1. `yarn link cf-buttons` to link cf-buttons to cfgov-refresh.
-1. `gulp build` in cfgov-refresh.
+1. `gulp build` in cfgov-refresh to compile your stylesheets.
-1. Preview your changes in a browser.
+1. [Start cfgov-refresh](https://cfpb.github.io/cfgov-refresh/usage/) and navigate to a page with buttons to view your cf-buttons changes.
-1. Commit your changes to capital-framework when you're ready: `git commit -am "Fix button border radius"`
+1. When you're pleased with your changes, `cd` back to your `capital-framework` repo and commit your changes: `git commit -am "Fix button border radius"`
-1. `git push origin button-fix`
+1. `git push origin button-fix` to push your branch up to GitHub.
 1. Go to https://github.com/cfpb/capital-framework and open a pull request to merge `button-fix` into `master`.

 If you are not a current contributor to Capital Framework, continue using forks